On representation varieties of 3-manifold groups: Preliminaries

-Let $\Delta$ be a finite simplicial graph with the vertex and edge sets denoted $V$ and $E$ respectively.
-We will use the notation $e=[v,w]$ for the edge of $\Delta$ connecting $v$ and $w$.
-We assume also that we are given a function {\em labeling the edges} of $\De$.
-Given this data, we define the associated {\em Coxeter group} $\Ga=\Ga_\Delta$ by the presentation
+Let $\Delta$ be a finite simplicial graph with the vertex and edge sets denoted $V=V(\Delta)$ and $E=E(\Delta)$ respectively.
+We will use the notation $e=[v,w]$ for the edge of $\Delta$ connecting $v$ and $w$, if it exists.
+We assume also that we are given a function

+{\em labeling the edges} of $\De$.
+We will call the pair $(\Delta, m)$ a {\em labeled graph} or a {\em Coxeter graph}.
+Given a labeled graph, we define the associated {\em Coxeter group} $\Ga=\Ga_\Delta$ by the presentation